walkerdb/bentley_code/normalization/unitdates_in_unittitles/README.md

 #Intelligently removing unitdates from unittitles

-Archivesspace has an unfortunate habit of blindy moving all unitdate tags inside of unittitles to the outside, without any consideration for context that might be lost.
-For example, running the following through the ASpace EAD importer:
+Archivesspace has a bad habit of blindy moving all unitdate tags inside of unittitles to the outside, without any consideration for context that might be lost.
+For example, if the following is run through the ASpace EAD importer:

 ```xml
 <unittitle>Campaigns <unitdate>1972-1975</unitdate> (including <unitdate>1974</unitdate> Charter Revision)</unittitle>
 ```

-becomes
+it becomes

 ```xml
 <unittitle>Campaigns (including Charter Revision)</unittitle>